Vasanarul/Calendar/journal.md

 Today I began the initial server setup and react rendering of the application.
 In looking to how to best represent the visible grid that one can see on a Google Calendar I am exploring both css grid and material UI options.

 I am going to first focus on the functionality of the calendar and then add Material Ui components as time allows

+12/1/20

+Realizing it might be best to break up the components, having one for days, another for hours, thus reducing the amount of code in App component